Ddacu/CSC317/assignments/4/SUBMISSION.md

 any errors and will alert the user and tell them to clear with AC to try again.
 For implementing traversal buttons between the html pages I had just used href and <a>.

-**IMPORTANT**

-## DO NOT GIVE EXTRA CREDIT FOR THE THEME SWITCHER IS FROM ASSIGNMENT 3, IT WAS CODED BY A GROUP MEMBER, SO DO NOT GIVE EXTRA CREDIT FOR IT.
-I DID NOT CODE THAT PART IT WAS PORTED WHEN COPYING THE DATA FROM ASSIGNMENT 3 WHEN PORTING IT TO MY GITHUB.
-CLARIFICATION, SO THERE'S NO ACCIDENTAL PLAGARISM ACCUSATIONS
+## IMPORTANT REGARDING THEME SWITCHER
+- If you noticed when looking at Assignment 3 to Assignment 4 it has been removed.
+The reasoning for this is that it was part of the Group Assignment 3.
+- I am unsure if it would count as plagarism even though we worked on Assignment 3 as a group all three of us might be using it.
+- It has been removed, so that no issues can come from it being in the code regardless if it was part of the group assignment.
+- The main CSS theme used is Hybrid.css.

 ## Any additional features or improvements you added beyond the requirements
 - Added a Home Page for all the assignments I have done throughout the course which uses the style of hybrid
 - Added Go Back Button Styles to all CSS (This is exclusive to Assignment 4)
-- Added (), which I was inspired to use after checking out my Samsung Calculator App
+- Added (), which I was inspired to use after checking out my Samsung Calculator App (It doesn't fully work wit buttons unless it starts with multiple parentheses, but works fine with keyboard).
-- Changed Hybrid.css to use less ai for certain parts to make it more cleaner
+- Changed Hybrid.css to look more clean for certain parts
 - Added Instructions for using a Keyboard, Mouse, or Touch with the Calculator

 ## Any challenges you faced and how you overcame them